Llechuga03/AI_Sheets/README.md

      pip install -r requirements.txt
      ```

+3. If you have your own OpenAI API key, create an .env file and create a variable called OPENAI_API_KEY and assign it the key value.

-3. Run the main program and follow the instructions displayed on your terminal.
+4. Run the main program and follow the instructions displayed on your terminal.

    ``` bash
    python user_program.py